Datonlinegamer/Guessing-numbers-game/README.md

 # Guessing-numbers-game
-Gess a number between 1 an 100
+Guess a number between 1 an 100